 Title: Assistant Coach

-The 2017 season marked Tiffany Hansen's third season as an assistant coach with the University of Michigan women's soccer team.
+Tiffany Hansen begins her fifth season as an assistant coach with the University of Michigan women's soccer team.
 She joined the Wolverine coaching staff in January 2015 and works primarily with the Maize and Blue goalkeepers.

 Hansen also oversees Michigan's recruiting efforts and has made an immediate and instrumental impact in bringing top-level talent to Ann Arbor.
 She helped bring the nation's No. 6 recruiting class to Ann Arbor in 2017, which included the No. 1 goalkeeper in the country in Hillary Beall (Laguna Beach, California).

-In three seasons with Hansen on staff, the Wolverines have allowed an average of just one goal per game and recorded 20 shutouts in 59 total games.
+In four seasons with Hansen on staff, the Wolverines have allowed an average of just one goal per game and recorded 25 shutouts in 78 total games.
 Under Hansen's guidance, goalkeeper Sarah Jackson was named to the All-Big Ten third team in her senior season, and was twice named Big Ten Defensive Player of the Week as a junior.
 During the 2017 season, Hansen managed one of the most talented goalkeeping units in the county, as Michigan rotated between three different starting keepers, each with a different style of play and strengths that benefited the program.

 Prior to coming to Ann Arbor, she spent four successful seasons at the University of Dayton (2011-14), where she was responsible for all goalkeeper development and training and also served as the program's recruiting coordinator and camp director.
 She helped lead the Flyers to two A10 Tournament championships (2011, '14), the 2013 A10 regular-season title and two appearances in the NCAA Tournament (2011, '14).
 Hansen mentored two goalkeepers to A10 All-Championship Team honors, and in 2013 helped goalkeeper Elizabeth James collect NSCAA National Player of the Week and two A10 Rookie of the Week distinctions, as well as earn a spot on the A10 All-Rookie Team.